-- 24. UKRI provides an open access block grant to eligible research organisations to support compliance with this policy for research articles.
-The use of UKRI open access funds is permitted for a wide range of costs, however the use of UKRI funds for publishing in a 'hybrid' journal that is not part of a transitional arrangement that meets the research sector's requirements as set out by Jisc, is not permitted. - 25.
-UKRI will provide a dedicated open access fund for monographs, book chapters and edited collections from January 2024. - 26.
+- 26. UKRI provides an open access block grant to eligible research organisations to support compliance with this policy for research articles.
+The use of UKRI open access funds is permitted for a wide range of costs, however the use of UKRI funds for publishing in a 'hybrid' journal that is not part of a transitional arrangement that meets the research sector's requirements as set out by Jisc, is not permitted. - 27.
+UKRI's dedicated open access funding for monographs, book chapters and edited collections is available from application from November 2023. - 28.
 Further information is available on our website at Open Access Funding and UKRI Open Access Policy Frequently Asked Questions.